jet2018/js-fetch-wrapper/README.md

 ## About Jet library

-Jet provides a wrapper class for the [fetch]("https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch").
+jet-fetcher provides a wrapper class for the [fetch]("https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch").
 It can be somehow tricky to use fetch API especially for a beginner.
 However, this library provides a simple way to use fetch API.
+The package is fully customizable using its `custom` method that enables you customize the whole API

-It currently covers five request methods, that is,
+The package ships with the five commonly used http methods but has room for expansion.
+It covers:-

 ```
 GET